Unconscious or semi-conscious and cannot be awakened

-- Cold, clammy, pale or bluish skin -especially around the lips and nose.
+Cold, clammy, pale, or bluish skin, especially around the lips and nose.
 In the event of alcohol poisoning, these signs and symptoms will most likely be accompanied by a strong odor of alcohol.
-While these are obvious signs of alcohol poisoning, the list is certainly not all inclusive.
+While these are obvious signs of alcohol poisoning, the list is not comprehensive.

 What Can You Do to Help?

-- While waiting for 911 emergency transport, gently turn the intoxicated person on his/her side and maintain that position by placing a pillow in the small of the person’s back.
+While waiting for help, gently turn the intoxicated person on his/her side and maintain that position by placing a pillow in the small of the person’s back.
 This is important to prevent aspiration (choking) should the person vomit.

 How to Help an Intoxicated Friend

-- A DRUNK PERSON should not be put in charge of another drunk person.
+An intoxicated person should not be put in charge of another intoxicated person.

 Do not allow the person to drive a car or ride a bicycle.